aluminum20/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 ## `optimization.runtimeChunk`

-Setting `optimization.runtimeChunk` to `true` adds an additonal chunk to each entrypoint containing only the runtime.
+把 `optimization.runtimeChunk` 的值设为 `true` adds an additonal chunk to each entrypoint containing only the runtime.

 The value `single` instead creates a runtime file to be shared for all generated chunks.